Updated: Feb 21

 It can best be summarised in Romans 7, when Paul says “I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.(A) 16 And if I do what I do not want to do, I agree that the law is good.(B) 17 As it is, it is no longer I myself who do it, but it is sin living in me.(C) 18 For I know that good itself does not dwell in me, that is, in my sinful nature.[a](D) For I have the desire to do what is good, but I cannot carry it out.
 19 For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.(E) 20 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.”

-So, when placing ourselves in any circumstance, such as, should I be best friends with someone of the opposite sex?
+So, when placing ourselves in any circumstance, such as, should I pursue intimate friendship with someone of the opposite sex?
 We must take into account the new identity that was imputed upon us, but the existing threat that is still ever apparent.

-On one hand, it is true that we could have these friendships, because of the power that is within us and the firm certainty of who we are in Christ.
+On one hand, it is true that we could and should have these friendships in their most purest form because of the power that is within us and the firm certainty of who we are in Christ.

-But it is also true that we could easily succumb to the flesh and the tactics of the devil who prowls around like a roaring lion seeking to destroy.
+But it is also true that we should approach with caution that we otherwise wouldn't have to do with friendships of the same sex, as we could easily succumb to the flesh and the tactics of the devil who prowls around like a roaring lion seeking to destroy.